Ninja-Squad/ninja-squad.github.com/_posts/2019-05-14-build-your-angular-application-with-bazel.md

 The second point is the most useful for most developers.
 Bazel allows you to declare tasks with clear inputs and outputs.
-Then when you run a command, Bazel builds a task graph, and only run the necessary ones, depending on which inputs changed since the last run (very similar to what [Gradle](https://gradle.org/) does in the Java world).
+Then when you run a command, Bazel builds a task graph, and only runs the necessary ones, depending on which inputs and outputs changed since the last run (very similar to what [Gradle](https://gradle.org/) does in the Java world).
 This can bring impressive gains on rebuild times.